 After getting the hang of the push off with a stone in hand, then we had to learn to let go, which was a whole new balancing challenge again!
 It was sort of like removing the training wheels from a bike, wobbly at first, but pretty quickly your body starts to figure it out.
 After a number of attempts I was getting it, pushing off, gliding, and lightly letting go.

-However, my stones were not seeming to make it very far on the ice until halfway through the lesson Hugh informed us that typically if a stone doesn’t make it past the far hogline (blue in front of the ‘house’), the curler had to buy everyone a round of beers.
-Now it just got serious.
+However, my stones did not seem to make it very far on the ice until halfway through the lesson, Hugh informed us that typically, if a stone doesn’t make it past the far hog line (blue in front of the ‘house’), the curler had to buy everyone a round of beers.
+Now, it just got serious.
 Needless to say, we owed Hugh a lot of beer.
-But after that comment Michael and I never had one stop before the hog line again!
+But after that comment, Michael and I never had one stop before the hog line again!

-Next we moved on to where the sport gets its name – curling the stone.
-Hugh explained the physics behind the controlling the rotations of the stones; give the stone a clockwise rotation as it is released, it curls to the right, while an anti clockwise rotating stone will curl to the left.
-However to put it in real terms I could remember, he just instructed us to either do an inside or outside rotation when we released the stone.
-Once again this was all about finesse – and it took a while to get the hang of just how much turn you gave it when released.
+Next, we moved on to where the sport got its name – curling the stone.
+Hugh explained the physics behind controlling the rotations of the stones: give the stone a clockwise rotation as it is released, and it curls to the right, while an anti-clockwise rotating stone will curl to the left.
+However, to put it in real terms, I could remember that he just instructed us to either do an inside or outside rotation when we released the stone.
+Once again, this was all about finesse, and it took a while to get the hang of it, especially how much turn you gave it when released.
 If you really want to geek out and get all scientific about it then read up about the physics of curling – it’s fascinating in a geeky way.

 Sweeping Was Never so Much Fun

-As an observer of curling once every 4 years, I must admit that the sweeping part is always what confused me most.
-First, of you don’t actually use a broom when sweeping, it’s more of a padded surface at the end of a stick – sort of like an dry board eraser.
+As an observer of curling once every four years, I must admit that the sweeping part is always what confused me most.
+First off, you don’t actually use a broom when sweeping; it’s more of a padded surface at the end of a stick – sort of like a dryboard eraser.
 Second, ‘what the hell are they doing and why’ is the thought that normally came to mind when I watched curling.
-Put on your science thinking caps again – Hugh explained that the sweeping is actually a sway to speed up and direct the stone.
+Put on your science thinking caps again – Hugh explained that sweeping is actually a way to speed up and direct the stone.
 The frenzied sweeping with the little ‘brooms’ helps reduce friction even further, slightly heating that segment of the ice very briefly before it refreezes.
 The stone curls more if you leave it alone.
 The point of the sweeping is to make the stone curl less and travel further.
-How much or how little you sweep depends on where you want to the stone to end up.
+How much or how little you sweep depends on where you want the stone to end up.

-Michael and I got our brooms and tried it for the first time, nearly falling as we tried to keep up with the stone that seems to sail down the ice much faster than we could run/slide down it.
+Michael and I got our brooms and tried it for the first time, nearly falling as we tried to keep up with the stone that seemed to sail down the ice much faster than we could run/slide down it.
 Plus, it didn’t help that we were doubled over in laughter.
-The 2nd time we swept, we were able to keep up with the stone better and stayed out in front of the stone without burning it (touching it) sweeping away wildly.
-By no skill of our own, the stone actually did hit another stone and move it out of the middle with made us erupt in excitement.
-“Where would have it went if we hadn’t been sweeping?”
+The 2nd time we swept, we were able to keep up with the stone better and stayed out in front of the stone without burning it (touching it), sweeping away wildly.
+By no skill of our own, the stone actually did hit another stone and move it out of the middle, which made us erupt in excitement.
+“Where would it have gone if we hadn’t been sweeping?”
 Michael asked Hugh.

-“Probably the same place,” Hugh responded dryly and deflating our hard but apparently misguided sweeping.
-Once again proving that it’s harder than it looks.
+“Probably the same place,” Hugh responded dryly deflating our hard but apparently misguided sweeping.
+Once again, it proves that it’s harder than it looks.

 The Important Stuff – Beer